 Membership in IEEE is open to individuals who by education or experience give evidence of competence in an IEEE designated field.
-The designated fields are: Engineering, Computer Sciences and Information Technology, Physical Sciences, Biological and Medical Sciences, Mathematics, Technical Communications, Education, Management, Law and Policy.
+The designated fields are: Engineering, Computer Sciences and Information Technology, Physical Sciences, Biological and Medical Sciences, Mathematics, Technical Communications, Education, Management, and Law and Policy.

-IEEE offers the following grades of membership: Student, Graduate Student, Associate, Member, Senior, and Fellow.
-The special categories of Life Member, GOLD Member, and Affiliate are also offered.
+IEEE offers the following grades of membership: Student, Graduate Student, Associate, member, Senior member, and Fellow.
+The special categories of Life member, Young Professional, and Society Affiliate are also offered.

 Member grade is limited to those who have satisfied IEEE-specified educational requirements and/or who have demonstrated professional competence in IEEE-designated fields of interest.
-For admission or transfer to the grade of Member, a candidate may be either:
+For admission or transfer to the grade of member, a candidate may be either:

-The grade of Senior Member is the highest for which application may be made and requires experience reflecting professional maturity.
-For admission or transfer to the grade of Senior Member, a candidate shall be an engineer, scientist, educator, technical executive, or originator in IEEE-designated fields.
+The grade of Senior member is the highest for which application may be made and requires experience reflecting professional maturity.
+For admission or transfer to the grade of Senior member, a candidate shall be an engineer, scientist, educator, technical executive, or originator in IEEE-designated fields.

 The candidate shall have been in professional practice for at least ten years and shall have shown significant performance over a period of at least five of those years, such performance including one or more of the following: